Research-Division/policy-rules-database/README.md

 applyBenefitsCalculator.R program saves the resulted output into this folder

+**8. PRD Dashboard**

+The Policy Rules Database (PRD) Dashboard is a user-friendly visualization tool designed to provide comprehensive insights into how various public assistance programs and tax credits intersect to support families across different locations in the United States.

 ## How to Use the Unit Test

 A unit test is a way of testing the smallest piece of code that can be logically isolated in a system.